rjuju/pg_validate_extupgrade/README.md

           - upgraded has no value, while installed has
             + {rjuju=UC/rjuju}

+  - in opfamilies:
+    installed and upgraded both have 4 OpFamily but some mismatch in them:
+      1 OpFamily missing in installed:
+        - public.my_opf_btree USING btree

+      1 OpFamily missing in upgraded:
+        - public.my_opf_btree USING gin

   - in extra_queries:
     installed and upgraded both have 3 Resultset but some mismatch in them:
 SELECT 1 / (random() * 2)::int AS may_fail